MicrosoftDocs/customer-voice/cv-docs/survey-scoring.md

 Survey scoring allows you to assign a point value to individual answer options.
 Point values are added to generate a survey-level score for each survey response.
 A survey with point values assigned to answer options is known as a scored survey.
 You can use scored surveys to measure your respondent's overall satisfaction level.
 A scored survey can help you get a better picture of customer service, agent performance, and so on.

-For example, as a healthcare provider, you have created a survey to measure the psychological distress of your patients by using Kessler 5 Distress Scale.
+For example, as a service provider company, you have created a survey to measure the performance of your customer service agents.
 The survey consists of five questions with the following answer options:

-- None of the time
+- Very dissatisfied
-- A little of the time
+- Dissatisfied
-- Some of the time
+- Neutral
-- Most of the time
+- Satisfied
-- All of the time
+- Very satisfied

 A point value is attached to each answer option as follows:

-- None of the time = 1
+- Very dissatisfied = 1
-- A little of the time = 2
+- Dissatisfied = 2
-- Some of the time = 3
+- Neutral = 3
-- Most of the time = 4
+- Satisfied = 4
-- All of the time = 5
+- Very satisfied = 5

 From this survey, a total score out of 25 can be calculated.
-A score of 5 through 11 indicates that a person is well or  experiencing only mild distress.
-A score of 12 through 25 indicates that a person is experiencing moderate to high distress.
+A score of 5 through 10 indicates that a customer service agent's performance needs to be improved.
+A score of 11 through 20 indicates that a customer service agent's performance is up to the mark.
+A score above 20 indicates that a customer service agent's performance is exceeding expectations.

 A survey's score is calculated with the help of the following components: